whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-1H.md

 ### Condition

-{{ "On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale in north up stabilized relative motion mode, with a ship on the starboard bow with a CPA of 0.5." | markdownify }}
+On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale in north up stabilized relative motion mode, with a ship on the starboard bow with a CPA of 0.5.

 ### Performance requirement